paveltimofeev/screens.io/tasklist.md

 - **------------ MVP MILESTONE ------------**

+- Use `backstop reference` for generation default reference on save/preview scenario
 - Backend: add retries to S3Adapter or ensure that aws lib already provides it.
 - [Bug] Frontend: Seems that date in Job Page title does not respect summer/winter time
 - Frontend: JobPage: Case Card have to have NotApproved/Approving/Approved states (or maybe None/Running/Passed/Failed/Approving/Approved)